Readers have occasionally said that when they visit the site, they see the column for the previous week. What is the problem?

 Many things have an effect on how long these copies are saved and used.
 One of those is the size of a page.
 Big home pages - such as those for a newspaper - contain a large amount of data and so use a lot of space.
 So the browser may give them the boot after a short time.
 But the Snapshots home page is petite and so may persist for some time.

-When you click on the REFRESH icon, the browser is supposed to make a request for a fresh page.
+When you click the REFRESH icon, the browser is supposed to make a request for a fresh page.
 But many browsers will return the cache page for some time.
 (If you are tech savvy, this can be avoided by clearing your browser cache as that dumps all copies.)
-And different browsers play by different rules.
+Different browsers play by different rules.
 This problem seems to be much greater with Chrome.

 But there are other ways the problem may occur.
 The Internet has its own caches.
 In that case, all you can do is wait until they are updated.